Heide

 It is believed that she had a beautiful appearance matching her noble deeds, but how was it in actuality?

 Heide is likely to have held the Throne of Want in particularly high esteem, not only as their only known link to holy fire but also as a continuation of the founders’ original mission.
-Recall that the human inhabitants of Anor Londo served the very god who orchestrated the system for selecting the next Lord of Cinder in DS1.
-With Gwyndolin’s absence, it was up to them to secure the First Flame and carry on that system if need be.
-They were apparently the only ones capable of reaching the flame and continuing to keep the Age of Dark at bay.
+Recall that Anor Londo under Gwyndolin orchestrated the system for selecting the next Lord of Cinder in DS1.
+In the god of the Darkmoon’s absence, it was up to his human servants to secure the First Flame and carry on that system.
+After the Great Shift, they were apparently the only ones capable of reaching the Flame and keeping the Age of Dark at bay.
 And after reestablishing contact with the Undead Crypt, they had a means to funnel Undead out of decent society until a new Lord of Cinder was required.
-Everything was setup to continue where Anor Londo left off.
+Everything was setup to continue where Anor Londo had left off.
+And as our journey reveals, firelinking via the throne would be remembered.
+Despite the twists and turns, Lordran’s greatest legacy has survived the ages — if only the same can be said about Heide.

 Drown in Obscurity

 As alluded to earlier, Heide appears to have collapsed when the city inexplicably sank into the sea.
-This particular phrasing is odd given that we reach the ruins below Majula’s seaside cliffs via a passage through the ring temple, a passage which remains perfectly functional and unblemished aside from flooding in the portions below the sea level.
+This particular phrasing rings odd given that we reach the ruins from Majula, which sits on the seaside cliffs at higher altitude.
+Specifically, it is via a passage through the loop temple, a passage which remains unblemished aside from water flowing through the portions below sea level — and looking at the design, this is simply because it is part of the city’s water supply or sewer systems.
 If the city physically sank beneath the waves, then one would think passages like these would have been torn asunder.
 Instead, it is as if the entire continent sank along with it.
-But we can clearly see some of the rocky foundation above water even while some of the taller buildings lie perfectly upright and stable below it, implying that not all of the city was on the same level.
-At the same time, some of that rocky foundation appears to have collapsed and brought buildings down with it.
-Towers lean above water while anything else seems to have disappeared within the depths based on the huge swathes of ocean between ruins.
+But we can clearly see some of the rocky foundation above water even while taller buildings stand perfectly upright, if flooded, below it.
+This would suggest that nothing had actually sank; the city simply wasn’t built up all on the same level.
+At the same time, parts of the foundation do appear to have collapsed and brought infrastructure down with it, certain buildings leaning above the waves between huge swathes of ocean.
+That constitutes a sink.

 At the very least, a significant portion of the city did sink into the sea, but only in response to the sea’s arrival.

-Similar terminology is used to describe the destruction of New Londo in DS1 when it was flooded with water.
-That city certainly didn’t sink to the bottom of water in the traditional sense.
-The use of sink thus seems to be less in the sense of moving downward and more in the sense of becoming below the water’s surface.
+Similar terminology was used to describe the destruction of New Londo in DS1 when it had only been flooded with water — that city certainly didn’t sink to a watery bottom in the traditional sense.
+The use of “sink” thus seems to be less in the sense of moving downward and more in the sense of becoming below the water’s surface.
 Heide may not have necessarily gone down so much as the sea had risen up.
-The crashing waves of the ocean would cause seismic activity that would cause parts of the land to erode until they crumble beneath their weight.
-But because this resulted from a rise in sea level, the rest of the man-made structures would simply be flooded similar to New Londo, explaining why they are so well preserved relative to such a violent catastrophe much like the Undead city.
-However, this doesn’t reveal why this specific calamity befall Heide in the first place.
+Seismic activity from the crashing waves would cause parts of the land to erode until they crumbled beneath their weight.
+But because this resulted from a rise in sea level, the rest of the man-made structures would simply be flooded similar to New Londo, explaining why they are so well preserved relative to such a violent catastrophe.
+However, that doesn’t reveal why this specific calamity befell Heide in the first place.

 If there was a sudden rise in sea level that caused Heide’s destruction, where did all of this water come from and why?
 There are two scenarios.
 Either it was just a natural disaster, or someone induced the cataclysm through magic.
 Whichever is the case, there is no limiting factor for how much water was added to the environment.
 It is therefore possible that the ocean in its entirety didn’t exist until the water flooded the world at the time of Heide’s destruction, in which case the game’s setting is a post-apocalypse.
 So who or what would be capable of generating that sheer amount of water?
 If this flooding was just a product of some natural phenomenon, then the most relevant phenomenon is the First Flame’s imminent waning as the Age of Dark approaches.
 Perhaps the progression of fire’s fading resulted in large swathes of the world being submerged?
 The Dark does have qualities akin to water as mentioned earlier.
 Or perhaps it is the prolonging of this perverse twilight era via firelinking that is to blame?
 Either way, water’s natural opposition to flame fits this explanation for the calamity.

 In the end, the civilization was ravaged.
 Although the ruins themselves are remarkably well preserved, the indoor chambers and passages beneath the ocean’s surface are still ankle-deep in water and likely completely flooded at the base of these towering buildings.
 Few going about their daily lives within the city would survive the sudden crashing waves and resulting seismic activity.
-The same holds true for the Shrine of Amana and Grave of Saints.
-The first bonfire upon reaching the graveyard is called Harval’s Resting Place, but is more accurately the “Place of Clergyman Hakbal’s End”. (聖職者ハクバルの最期の地) Besides affirming the individual to be a cleric, it highlights one oddity about Harval.
-One usually thinks of a graveyard as a place where one is laid to rest, not spend their final moments.
-Moreover, the bonfire for this part of the area is situated outside the actual tombs whereas the Graveyard Entrance bonfire is located well within the main complex.
-Were the names supposed to be switched?
-That still wouldn’t explain Harval’s demise there.
+The same holds true for the Shrine of Amana and Grave of Saints — anyone in those areas would have drowned or become trapped during the flooding.
+Perhaps some had attempted to escape this fate by burrowing out of the complex, hence why our primary entrance to the Grave lies through a crude tunnel dug out to the Pit.
+But instead of a lift to the surface, the victims found an empty, unscalable shaft to deeper underground.
+No amount of digging would lead these survivors out of there before they succumbed to starvation.